You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

 1. On the Online Recording page, perform one of the following operations based on your business requirements:

 Click Create Script.
 In the Create Script panel, configure the parameters to create a script.
 The recorded steps are saved to the new script.

 Click Select Existing Script.
 In the Select Script panel, select an existing script.
 The recorded steps are saved to the specified script to overwrite the original steps.Note

 You must configure the script that you want to select in advance.
-For more information, see Create or import a script.
+For more information, see Create a script.

-2. In the Create Script panel, configure the parameters for the script.
+2. In the Create Script panel, configure the parameters.

 The following table describes the parameters that are used to create a script.

-The version number of the use case library.
+The version number of the test case library.

-You must create a use case library version in advance.
-For more information, see Create a use case library version.
+You must create a test case library version in advance.
+For more information, see Create a test case library version.

 The name of the script.